 What is Makhana?

-Makhana are lotus seeds, also known as foxnuts or phool makhana.
+Makhana are water lily seeds (sometimes called lotus seeds).
+They are also known as foxnuts or phool makhana.
 These seeds are popped like popcorn and look like what you see in the photo above.

 You don’t want to eat these without toasting them first.
 When you roast makhana on the stovetop, they become crunchy.
 When you cook them in a sauce – like in this recipe – they absorb flavor and shrink a bit – making them little flavor-packed balls.